-As of January 1, 2011, the Courts of St. Joseph County are organized and assigned judicial officers as follows:
+As of January 1, 2011 July 1, 2015, the Courts of St. Joseph County are organized and assigned judicial officers as follows:

-- (1) St. Joseph Circuit Court one (1) judge and three (3) magistrate judges; - (2) St. Joseph Superior Court eight (8) judges and four (4) magistrate judges; and - (3) St. Joseph Probate Court one (1) judge and three (3) magistrate judges. - II.
-Designation of Judicial Officers to Hear Civil, Criminal and Juvenile Cases: - (1) Judicial Officers Designated to Hear Civil Cases: Civil Cases (other than small claims matters) shall be heard by the judge and the magistrate judges of the Circuit Court and by the judges and/or magistrate judges of the Superior Court designated by the Chief Judge of the Superior Court to hear civil cases; - (2) Judicial Officers Designated to Hear Felony Criminal Cases: Felony criminal cases shall be heard by the judges and/or magistrate judges of the Superior Court designated by the Chief Judge of the Superior Court to hear felony criminal cases; - (3) Judicial Officers Designated to Hear Small Claims Cases: Small claims matters shall by heard by the judges and/or magistrate judges of the Superior Court designated by the Chief Judge of the Superior Court to hear small claims matters; - (4) Judicial Officers Designated to Hear Traffic and Misdemeanor Cases: Unless otherwise assigned to a felony criminal court for judicial economy because a defendant has pending felony, misdemeanor and/or probation revocation matters, traffic and misdemeanor matters shall by heard by the judges and/or magistrate judges of the Superior Court designated by the Chief Judge of the Superior Court to hear traffic and misdemeanor matters.
+(1) St. Joseph Circuit Court - one (1) judge and three (3) magistrate judges;

+(2) St. Joseph Superior Court - eight (8) judges and four (4)magistrate judges; and

+(3) St. Joseph Probate Court - one (1) judge and three (3) magistrate judges.

+II.
+Designation of Judicial Officers to Hear Civil, Criminal and Juvenile Cases:

+(1) Judicial Officers Designated to Hear Civil Cases: Civil Cases (other than small claims matters), shall be heard by the judge and the magistrate judges of the Circuit Court and by the judges and/or magistrate judges of the Superior Court designated by the Chief Judge of the Superior Court to hear civil cases;

+(2) Judicial Officers Designated to Hear Felony Criminal Cases: Felony criminal cases shall be heard by the judges and/or magistrate judges of the Superior Court designated by the Chief Judge of the Superior Court to hear felony criminal cases;

+(3) Judicial Officers Designated to Hear Small Claims Cases: Small claims matters shall by heard by the judges and/or magistrate judges of the Superior Court designated by the Chief Judge of the Superior Court to hear small claims matters;

+(4) Judicial Officers Designated to Hear Traffic and Misdemeanor Cases: Unless otherwise assigned to a felony criminal court for judicial economy because a defendant has pending felony, misdemeanor and/or probation revocation matters, traffic and misdemeanor matters shall by heard by the judges and/or magistrate judges of the Superior Court designated by the Chief Judge of the Superior Court to hear traffic and misdemeanor matters.

-- (5) Judicial Officers Designated to Hear Paternity (JP), Delinquency, (JD), CHINS (JC), Juvenile Status (JS), and Adoption Cases (AD): shall be assigned to the Judge of the Probate Court unless the Judge assigns the matter to be heard by a magistrate judge of the Probate Court.
-However, to remedy caseload imbalance, effective October 1, 2017, the Prosecutor of St. Joseph County shall file forty percent (40%) of prosecutor initiated JP cases in the Odyssey e-filing system and those cases shall be assigned on an alternating bases, one to the civil division of the Superior Court and one to the Circuit Court, such that there is an equal division of these JP cases between Circuit and Superior Courts.
-The JP cases assigned to the Superior Court shall be divided equally among the three Superior Court judges sitting in South Bend.
-Notwithstanding any other provision of this rule, cases designated ES, EU, GU, and TR may continue to be filed in any of the courts consistent with traditional practice in St. Joseph County. - (6) Judicial Officers Designated to Hear Title IV-D Cases: Pursuant to LR71-FL00-430 et seq., Title IV-D Cases may be assigned to the Title IV-D Court and heard by a magistrate judge of the Circuit, Superior, or Probate Court designated to preside over Title IV-D hearings. - III.
-Protocol for Assignment of Cases Among the Courts of St. Joseph County: - (1) Civil cases (other than SC, JD, JC, JS, JM, AD, and JT): With the exception of paternity cases (JP) discusses in subparagraph 5 above, and cases traditionally assigned to the Probate Court as the court with traditional exclusive jurisdiction over juvenile cases (CHINS, delinquency, dependency, adoption, etc.) or to the Circuit Court (license reinstatement, name changes, health department enforcement cases, TS and TP, etc.), civil cases (other than SC) shall be assigned randomly among the judges and/or magistrate judges of the Circuit Court and the Superior Court designated to hear civil matters as follows: - A. Circuit Court shall receive a total of 60% of all upper civil filings and Superior Court shall receive 40% of all upper civil filings.
+(5) Judicial Officers Designated to Hear Paternity (JP), Delinquency, (JD), CHINS (JC), Juvenile Status (JS), Juvenile Guardianship cases (GU), Termination of Parental Rights cases (JT), and Adoption Cases (AD): shall be assigned to the Judge of the Probate Court unless the Judge assigns the matter to be heard by a magistrate judge of the Probate Court.
+Notwithstanding any other provision of this rule, cases designated ES, EU, GU and TR may continue to be filed in any of the courts consistent with traditional practice in St. Joseph County.

+(6) Judicial Officers Designated to Hear Title IV-D Cases: Pursuant to LR71-FL00-430 et seq., Title IV-D Cases may be assigned to the Title IV-D Court and heard by a magistrate judge of the Circuit, Superior, or Probate Court designated to preside over Title IV-D hearings.

+III.
+Protocol for Assignment of Cases Among the Courts of St. Joseph County:

+(1) Civil cases (other than SC small claims, JD, JC, JS, JM, AD, and JT): With the exception of paternity cases (JP) discusses in subparagraph 5 above, and cases traditionally assigned to the Probate Court as the court with traditional exclusive jurisdiction over juvenile cases (CHINS, delinquency, dependency, adoption, etc.) or to the Circuit Court (license reinstatement, name changes, health department enforcement cases, TS and TP, etc.), civil cases (other than SC small claims) shall be assigned randomly among the judges and/or magistrate judges of the Circuit Court and the Superior Court designated to hear civil matters. as follows "Small claims" means SC cases and all EV cases filed on the small claims docket.
+The cases are assigned as follows: